ESPresense/Floorplan-Creator/Readme.md

 [✓] Export esp32 position from rooms to ESPresenseIPS yaml format.
 [✓] Have each esp32 bluetooth signal radius visible on plan to make sure you have at least 3 signals in each rooms. (will help determine where is the best place to put them ;)).
 [  ] Code refactoring, add comments.

+## Technical

+Positions are calculated as followed :
+- find the room with the smallest x value (left side of screen)
+- find the room with the smallest y value (top of screen)
+- generate an offset with those 2 values (which means "smallestX, smallestY" is now the "0,0" position
+- every position saved from drawn rooms are then recalculated with this offset

+Scroll :
+- The scroll moves the floorplan on the canvas
+- the scroll position are updated directly in the storage (rather than offsetting everywhere in the code)
+- the initial coordinates of each room WILL change if you scroll
+- This is of no effect on the final exported values thaks to the way they are calculated on export

+ESP32 Devices :
+- Devices export only x, y, z values
+- Device has its room's name when exported to yaml
+- z value is set to 0 by default and can be changed when opening the device modal (green square under room name in right menu)
+- coverage and color value are only for display purposes (they are not exported)

 ## A little glimps